 Italian verb conjugation made easy: the ultimate guide

-A verb conjugation is the process of changing a verb in some way to indicate different meanings such as the person or number of people performing an action.
+The verb conjugation is a process of changing a verb in some way to indicate different meanings such as the person or number of people performing an action.

 In simplest terms, conjugation is when you turn a verb like “run” into “ran” or “running” or “will run”—depending on what it is exactly you mean.

 In Italian, this is done by changing the ending of the verb.